The Best Cat Owners Guide To Grooming

 Before you clip your cat's claws there are several important things that you must do.
 The first is to get them used to having their paws touched using positive reinforcement.
 This means picking them up and gently pushing on the footpad till a claw is visible and giving them a treat.
 Do this over and over again until they are used to it.
 It can take several weeks.

 Next, you need to make sure you have the proper equipment necessary to cut your cat's claws at home.
 This means investing in a good pair of clippers.
 Luckily, you can find a large selection of the best cat grooming nail clippers online to choose from.
-Don't forget to also invest in some styptic powder, just in case you cut the quick and it begins to bleed.
+Don't forget to also invest in some styptic gel, just in case you cut the quick and it begins to bleed.

 When it's time to clip your cat's claws at home, be sure to sit them on your lap, facing away from you.
 Press on the toe pad so the claw is fully extended, then trim a single claw towards the very tip of the sharp end and be very careful not to cut the quick (the darker part of the nail closest to their toe.
 If they will tolerate it, move on to one or two more.
 However, unless you have a particularly well-trained or docile cat, stopping after three and doing the others on another day is the best approach, both for your feline friend and you.
 When starting out you might like to have someone hold them while you do the trimming.

 Even though helping your cat with their grooming can be challenging at first there are many ways to support them and get them more used to the process.
 For more information on this and other vital cat care topics consult the expert advice you can find here.